krobbn/krobbn.github.io/_posts/2020-01-29-Wahalajara-demand.md

 categories: [Mexico, Wahalajara, Demand]
 ---

 Back to our regularly scheduled programming.
-From articles will be posted each Wednesday, as it makes for a better work schedule.
+Articles will now be posted each Wednesday, as it makes for a better work schedule.

 In this post we cover the demand for the Wahalajara system so it becomes easier to track the incremental demand.